HiranmayaGundu/packet_monitor/README.md

 make
 ```

-This generates a binary called `projb` in the current directory.
+This generates a binary called `projc_s1` in the current directory.
 It also generates a binary at `target/release/packet_monitor`.

 #### Build with Cargo